HuitingFENG/PRJ_Cloud/README.md

 Questions:

 -   What actions does the policy allow?
+    -   The policy don't allow user or role to do anything, because AWS's default behavior is to deny, all actions should be denied.
+Here, this policy denies explicitly two actions: "ec2:RunInstances" and "ec2:StartInstances".
+If there is only this statement in this policy, all actions are denied.
+Whereas, if there are other statements with actions allowed, those actions are then allowed by this policy.
 -   Say that the policy included an additional statement object, like this example:
 ```
 {